basho/stableboy/README.md

 1. No `--count` parameter usage

-### Virtualbox (vbox)
+### Virtualbox (sb_vbox)

 At least initially, this will be the most common backend to use and will have the biggest feature set.
-See the `priv/stableboy_sample_config` for the settings that are needed for the `vbox` backend.
+See the `priv/stableboy_sample_config` for the settings that are needed for the `sb_vbox` backend.

 #### What *Is* Supported

-You can `list` your VM's, but like the `file` backend, this will only list the VM's in your `vms` list in your `.stableboy` config file as well as any dynamic clones created when using the `--count` option.
+You can `list` your VM's, but like the `sb_file` backend, this will only list the VM's in your `vms` list in your `.stableboy` config file as well as any dynamic clones created when using the `--count` option.

-`get` is also supported, and like the `file` backend, it follows the pattern as described in the **Get** section above.
-Unlike the `file` backend though, the `vbox` backend does support the use of `--count`.
+`get` is also supported, and like the `sb_file` backend, it follows the pattern as described in the **Get** section above.
+Unlike the `file` backend though, the `sb_vbox` backend does support the use of `--count`.
 If requesting a `--count 5` of a certain type of VM, it will clone that VM into `count - 1` clones and return the information on the original VM and the clones.

 #### Future / TODO